Updated and reviewed: June 4th, 2026

 Some changes in life have a major emotional impact on us.
 Losing a loved one, losing a job, and retirement are just a few examples of life transitions that can affect us emotionally.
 It’s only natural to experience some symptoms of depression following the death of a close family member or friend.

-However, changes in life such as losing a job or moving to a new place don’t cause depression.
+However, changes in life such as losing a job or moving to a new place do not necessarily lead to depression.
 For some people changes like these won’t cause any depression — it depends on the situation, the severity of the change, and the person’s schemas, as described above.
 It’s more accurate to say that a life change triggered an episode of depression (just as going to college can trigger weight gain but doesn’t cause it).

 OCD is actually a quite varied condition that can cause depression in multiple ways.
 For example, many people with OCD spend significant amounts of time ruminating about the topic of their obsessions.
 This becomes unhealthy, unpleasant, and time-consuming for them.
 These effects of rumination can lead to depression.